 As we end the year, we would like to take a look at our top 5 current success stories.
 From strategic M&As to complex application rationalization projects, we have helped our numerous customers achieve success.

 1. Learn how NORMA Group uncovered significant rationalization potential in its global application portfolio.

 NORMA Group is a recognized leader in Engineered Joining Technology solutions, with more than 60 years of manufacturing and product-development experience.
-NORMA Group employs around 7,400 employees which support its global network of 29 manufacturing facilities and numerous sales and distribution sites across Europe, the Americas, and Asia-Pacific.
+NORMA Group employs around 7,400 employees who support its global network of 29 manufacturing facilities and numerous sales and distribution sites across Europe, the Americas, and Asia-Pacific.

 Over the years, NORMA Group has acquired more than 13 companies, with no standard IT integration plan for IT landscape.
 Applications became unaligned and redundant.
 In 2014, the management board of NORMA Group decided to harmonize business and technology on a global scale, to prepare for further growth.

 Haworth operates in 126 countries, serves 650 dealers and has one vision: to create beautiful, effective and adaptable workspaces.
 Haworth’s office concepts combine modern design principles and latest science to sustainable workspace solutions.

 The company has experienced tremendous growth over the last years.
 There were two main drivers: Firstly, their workspace product transformed from furniture into integrated technology solutions that support collaboration in a digital world.
 Secondly, they acquired a portfolio of brands in Europe and Asia.

 Digital transformation and inorganic growth have increased the demand of business towards corporate IT.
 High-profile business projects frequently suffered from lacking transparency in IT.